Denmark edge out Slovenia to book Euro 2024 spot alongside Albania

 “The important thing is that we won.
 We conceded two goals that I don’t think we deserved to concede,” said Chiesa.

-Ukraine and Italy meet on Monday, a draw will ensure the Italians automatic qualification thanks to their better head-to-head record, following September’s 2-1 win in Milan.
+Ukraine and Italy meet yesterday, a draw will ensure the Italians automatic qualification thanks to their better head-to-head record, following September’s 2-1 win in Milan.

 Am experimental and disjointed England team beat winless Malta 2-0 through an Enrico Pepe own goal with eight minutes gone and a second-half Harry Kane strike.